fabriciossouza/rickandmorty-api/README.md

 - [Insomnia collection for the Rick and Morty API](https://github.com/filfreire/rick-and-morty-insomnia) by [filfreire](https://github.com/filfreire)

 ## Website
-You can check the code of the website [here](https://rickandmorty.herokuapp.com)
+You can check the website [here](https://rickandmorty.herokuapp.com)